 One of the best ways I found within years of experimenting with myself and clients is the fasting solution.
 I have found no other way to get your digestive system back on track this quickly.
-It also helps you to gain back insulin sensitivity which is often lost during the Holiday season due to crappy food and sugar and high refined carbs and fat.
+It also helps you to gain back insulin sensitivity which is often lost during the Holiday season due to crappy food and sugar and highly refined carbs and fat.

 Isn’t fasting a kind of starvation?
 Yes & no. Starvation isn’t necessarily voluntary.
 Fasting is an absence of food under control and for a limited time.
-There are numerous ways to fast, from few hours to days, even weeks for the most aggressive approach.
+There are numerous ways to fast, from a few hours to days, even weeks for the most aggressive approach.

 Starting with fasting will also help to regain body composition quicker because of the natural calories restriction that will occur by eating less but also because over time, your body will switch it’s energy store to favor fat as it’s main energy source making fat loss much easier.

-A lot of people are afraid of fasting, because our society educated us so well to eat 3 meals a day and to never skip breakfast.
+A lot of people are afraid of fasting because our society educated us so well to eat 3 meals a day and to never skip breakfast.
 But from an evolutionary perspective, it’s completely ironic.
 It’s one of the most powerful tools for our body to heal itself and to reset inflammation markers and insulin sensitivity.

 Here’s what happens to our body when we fast:

 - The post-absorptive phase is anywhere between 6-24 hours after beginning fasting.
-Insulin levels drop down and breakdown of glycogen to make blood glucose is release for energy.
+Insulin levels drop down and breakdown of glycogen to make blood glucose is a release for energy.
 The body can store glycogen for around 24 hours or so.

 - Ketosis will take place 2-3 days after beginning fasting.
 The low levels of insulin reached during fasting stimulate lipolysis, the breakdown of fat for energy.
 Fatty acids may be used directly for energy by many tissues in the body, but not the brain.